krishnahimself/laravel-ad-to-bs-converter/README.md

 This package can convert english date to nepali date.

-Here area few short examples of what you can do:
+Here is one example of what you can do:

 Convert english date to nepali date.
 English date format to pass is (YYYY, M, D)